|

 For example, when science cites natural selection to explain the eye,

-it begs the question as to why the molecules that compose the eye are
+it begs the question as to why the molecules that compose the eye happen to arrive on the scene with precisely the physical properties that they need to interact

-chemically as they do to make up specialized cells that have properties
+chemically as they do to compose specialized cells that have properties

 that make possible complex structures, such as the retina, cornea, lens,